Sewapanthi: Origin

-Guru Tegh Bahadur had a follower known as Kanhaiya Lal, a Dhamman (Dhiman) Khatri who was born in 1648, in a town called Sohadara, now in Pakistan.
-He became a drawer of water to the Guru's horses.
-The Guru gave Kanhaiya a seli topi as a reward.

 Once the 10th Guru, Guru Gobind Singh, had ascended to the gurgaddi, Bhai Kanhaiya began to follow him.
 Allegedly, Guru exempted Kanhaiya and his followers from military duty and told him to carry on performing the duty allotted to him by his reverend, Guru Tegh Bahadur, of serving all living beings.

-In the Battle of Anandpur, Bhai Kanhaiya served water indiscriminately to wounded soldiers in the battlefield, including the opposition (Mughals).
+In the Battle of Anandpur (1703), Bhai Kanhaiya served water indiscriminately to wounded soldiers in the battlefield, including the opposition, consisting of enemy Pahari forces, Mughal forces of the Sirhind Sarkar, and Gujjars and Pathan irregulars.'
 For this act, angry Sikh warriors accused him of treason brought him before the Guru.
-When he asked him why he was helping the wounded enemy, Kanhaiya replied that he could not distinguish between friend or foe, as he only saw Waheguru in all.
+When he asked him why he was helping the wounded enemy, Kanhaiya replied that he could not distinguish between friend or foe, as he only saw Waheguru in all.'
 The Guru was very pleased, and not only did he order Kanhaiya to continue, but also gave him a medicine chest as a gift.
 He then blessed him, saying after him shall be a Sikh order.
+He was also gifted a bed and handkerchief by the guru.
+After this, Kanhaiya collected a band of service-minded Sikhs.'

+During the evacuation of Anandpur in 1705, Kanhaiya became lost from the guru while the flooded Sirsa river was being crossed.
+Kanhaiya began wandering in the Malwa region, coming upon a Bairagi sadhu near Jagraon told him where Guru Gobind Singh had gone.'

+Later Mughal and Afghan era

+After the invasion of Ahmad Shah Abdali in 1757, the Sewapanthis were able to spread out more and become popular, founding their dharamshalas across India.
+Some prominent Sewapanthi figures of this era include Aya Ram, Bhai Ranga, Daya Ram, Bhai Dayal, Bhai Soma, and Paras Ram.
+Paras Ram was a cripple (known as a pingla) and founded a Sewapanthi institution in Jangi Shiva Bazaar in Amritsar.
+The Sewapanthis continued to service the Sri Darbar Sahib in Amrisar even during the anti-Sikh persecutions under the tenure of the governor Zakariya Khan by lighting its internal lamp.'
 The langar hall at the Golden Temple's construction was supervised by Sewapanthi saints.

+Modern-era

+Jawahar Singh of Mitha Tiwana was a Sewapanthi who was active from 1900–1950, being succeeded by Nischal Singh, who remains active in Jagadhri, Haryana.'
 A prominent Sewapanthi scholar in the 20th century was Sant Pandit Nischal Singh, who died in 1978.
 Traditionally Sehajdhari Sikhs, nowadays many Sewapanthis are becoming Khalsa Sikhs.
 The Sewapanthis are extremely small in number and barely exist today.